 We provide compression services under contracts with several key customers.
 The loss of one of these key customers may have a greater effect on our financial results than for a company with a more diverse customer base.
-Our largest customer for the year ended December 31, 2011 and nine months ended September 30, 2012 was Southwestern Energy Company and its subsidiaries, or Southwestern Energy.
-Southwestern Energy accounted for 15.9% of our revenue for the year ended December 31, 2011 and 14.3% of our revenues for the nine months ended September 30, 2012.
-Our ten largest customers accounted for 53% and 54% of our revenues for the year ended December 31, 2011 and for the nine months ended September 30, 2012, respectively.
+Our largest customer for the year ended December 31, 2011 and three months ended March 31, 2012 was Southwestern Energy Company and its subsidiaries, or Southwestern.
+Southwestern accounted for 15.9% of our revenue for the year ended December 31, 2011 and 13.5% of our revenues for the three months ended March 31, 2012.
+Our ten largest customers accounted for 53% of our revenues for the year ended December 31, 2011 and 54% of our revenues for the three months ended March 31, 2012.
 The loss of all or even a portion of the compression services we provide to our key customers, as a result of competition or otherwise, could have a material adverse effect on our business, results of operations, financial condition and ability to make cash distributions to our unitholders.